Audio Blog: Poison Hemlock or Queen Anne’s Lace? How to Tell

-You may have heard about poison hemlock in the news recently, as it’s making headlines for its aggressive growth in the United States this year.
-The invasive plant is spreading throughout the country, and with it, concerns about the severe risks it poses.
+The invasive plant is spreading throughout the country, and with it, concerns about its severe risks.
 Poison hemlock is toxic to humans and animals, resulting in external blisters from skin contact and life-threatening respiratory failure if inhaled or ingested.

 Not only is the plant extremely dangerous, but it’s also easily mistaken for a nontoxic look-alike: Queen Anne’s Lace.
-Both species belong to the same family as carrots, celery, and parsley.
+Both species belong to the same family: carrots, celery, and parsley.
 These familiar plants have similar features, and Queen Anne’s Lace is even known as “wild carrot” for its edible roots.
 The edibility of poison hemlock’s close relatives makes its toxicity even more alarming.
-It’s critical that we know how to identify the toxic plant from its harmless doppelganger.
+We must know how to identify the toxic plant from its harmless doppelganger.

 Another distinction between the two plants is their stems.
 Poison hemlock stems are smooth, while Queen Anne’s Lace stems are covered with tiny hairs.
 Poison hemlock also has dark purplish splotches on its stem, whereas Queen Anne’s Lace has a solid green stem.
 Like its stem, the leaves of Queen Anne’s Lace are hairy, as opposed to the smooth leaves of the poison hemlock plant.